cocoisland/beautiful-jekyll/_posts/2019-01-14-LinearRegression.md

 Plotting seaborn regression graph, the thickest bell curve distribution shows the narrowest regression errors as the line of prediction slicing through the denser cloud.
 Conversely in region where fewer true y-values in existence, the line prediction encounters wider uncertainty as otherwise known as wider regression error.

+### How to choose the correct x-value features to predict y-value output
 Statsmodel library is a powerful library examining many angle of x-value features relationships affecting the y-value output.
 But for the purpose of choosing the most direct influential x-value features impacting y-target output, we are mostly concern with the standard error of x-feature coefficients and multi-collinearity.

 ![](https://cocoisland.github.io/img/statsmodel.png) ![](https://cocoisland.github.io/img/statsmodel_code.png)